Developer & Property Owners Association Representation

 Condominium Owners Association

-A condominium in Tennessee is created upon the recordation of a Master Deed, by-laws, a plat and similar documents in the Register of Deeds Office declaring a property to be under condominium regime.
+A condominium in Tennessee is created upon the recording of a Master Deed, bylaws, a plat, and similar documents in the Register of Deeds Office declaring a property to be under condominium regime.
 A condominium association is formed under the governing documents as well to govern and manage the condominiums.
 Most of the powers of the association are delegated to a Board of Directors.

 In a condominium, each unit owner typically owns inside the walls of his or her unit and further owns an undivided interest with his or her fellow condominium owners in the common elements.
 The particular interests of each unit owner is set forth in the governing documents.
 Plumbing is more complicated with plumbing generally belonging to the unit if it is contained within the unit and generally belonging to the association if it is outside the unit and/or if it serves more than one unit.

 Common elements are for the use and benefit for all unit owners.
 This would include roofs, sidewalks, hallways, lobby areas, and community facilities.
 Limited common elements can also exist in condominiums and are designated for the use of fewer than all of the unit owners.
 These might include certain porches or balconies.
 What is a common area or a limited common area in a condominium is generally set forth in the plat or in the governing documents or both.